Abdyl Frashëri: Early life

 Abdyl Frashëri was born in 1839 in the village of Frashër in the Vilayet of Janina to a distinguished Muslim Albanian family of Bektashi religious affiliations.
-Abdyl, alongside his brothers Naim, Sami and 5 other siblings were the children of Halit Bey (1797–1859) and their paternal family traditions held that they were descendants of timar holders that hailed from the Berat region before coming to live in Frashër.
+Abdyl, his brothers Naim, Sami and 5 other siblings were the children of Halit Bey (1797–1859).
+Their paternal family traditions held that they were descendants of timar holders that hailed from the Berat region before coming to live in Frashër.
 Halit belonged to the Dakollari branch of the Frashëri family.
 They were descendants of Ajaz Bey from Gramsh who in 1650–60 was given the command of Frashër.
 Ajaz Bey's grandfather, Hamza Bey had lost his lands in Tomorrica in 1570 when he rebelled and was exiled but the family's fortunes changed with the rise of Köprülü Mehmed Pasha who intervened on their behalf and they were pardoned.
-While their mother Emine Hanım (1814–1861) was descended from Imrahor Ilyas Bey, a distinguished 15th century Ottoman Albanian commander from the Korçë area (Panarit).
+Their mother Emine Hanım (1814–1861) was descended from Imrahor Ilyas Bey, a distinguished 15th century Ottoman Albanian commander from the Korçë area (Panarit).